 - Google: Sometimes Google may disable your account.
-Change your password using the Self Serve Password Tool to re-enable your account.
+Change your password using the Google: Sometimes Google may disable your account.
+Change your password using the Student Password Hub to re-enable your account.

 - Your school: If changing your password doesn’t work, ask your teacher.
 Staff at your school with access to the Student Account Tool can re-enable it.